The 9 best Real User Monitoring tools for 2021: A comparison reportPosted Dec 8, 2021 | 11 min. (2195 words)

-When traditional testing isn’t enough, SOASTA helps you plan and create accurate test plan results.
+When traditional testing isn’t enough, mPulse helps you plan and create accurate test plan results.

 - No link to error reports

 With Pingdom, you can filter data from specific users to gain greater insight into the regional performance of your website.
-By setting your performance levels for what is considered satisfactory, you can ensure your most valuable customers get the site experience they deserve.
+By setting your performance levels for the standard you want to deliver, you can ensure you’re delivering the intended site experience to your most valuable customers.

 - Website and server monitoring